Skip to content

 You do not need to pre-book tickets to visit Chartwell.
 House tickets are available from 10am on the day in the Visitor Centre on a first come, first served basis.

-From 1 March 2025, the house is open on a timed-ticketed, self-led basis from 11.00am and last entry is at 3.40pm.
+The house is open on a timed-ticketed, self-led basis from 11.00am and last entry is at 3.40pm.
 When you arrive, the Visitor Welcome team will offer you the next available time slot.
+Please check the opening times tab on our home page for the day of your planned visit.

 Arrive early